The Code of Ethics

 Responsibility in research

-9. We safeguard the privacy and watch over the rights and interests of those who participate in our research.
+Article 9.
+We safeguard the protection of personal data and watch over the rights and interests of those who participate in our research.
 We treat animals we use in our research humanely.

-12. We avoid letting mutual interests affect research freedom or prevent accepted academic practices.
-We disclose the interests which are at play in our work.
+Article 12.
+We avoid letting mutual interests affect research freedom or prevent accepted academic practices.
+We disclose the interests which can be at play in our work.

 Responsibility in teaching and studies

-18. As teachers, we ensure that students receive in a timely manner correct information on what we require of them.
+Article 19.
+As teachers, we ensure that students receive in a timely manner correct information on what we require of them.
 We meet our obligations towards students and keep marking and delivery time for assignments to a minimum.
-Delivery of marks from half term examinations is discussed in the regulations on assessment.
-If there is any suspicion of student misconduct, we pursue the case in the appropriate manner.

 Responsibility in management, support services and general work

-22. We safeguard the privacy and watch over the rights and interests of clients.
+Article 23.
+We safeguard the protection of personal data and watch over the rights and interests of clients.

-24. We make sure that the information we provide is as correct and accurate as possible.
-We do not claim anything beyond our knowledge, but seek information or direct questions to the relevant persons.
+Article 25.
+We make sure that the information we provide is as correct and accurate as possible.
+We do not claim anything beyond our knowledge but seek information or direct questions to the relevant person.

-25. We handle money and other valuables of the University with care.
-In particular we take care not to use properties of the University for our personal benefit or to give preferential treatment to those who we favour.
+Article 26.
+We handle money and other valuables of the University with care.
+In particular we take care not to use the properties of the University for our personal benefit or to give preferential treatment to those who we favour.

-27. We know that issues-based criticism is always justified, including criticism of one's own institution.
-We practise issues-based and honest debate.
+Article 28.
+We know that objective criticism is always justified, including criticism of one's own institution.
+We practice objective and honest debate.

 Environmental awareness